Information, environmental education & heritage interpretation... just what's the difference?

 4) possibly USE the message in some way

 We have seen many formal environmental education programs where very little environmental education occurred.
-Participants were presented inert information, remembered parts of the information, but probably really didn't understand the answers that they were giving back to the educator!
+Participants were presented inert, dry information, remembered parts of the information, but probably really didn't understand the answers that they were giving back to the educator!

-Interpretation is not topic or resource specific.
-The interpretation communication process can be used for the interpretation of any idea, concept, topic or subject.
-If interpretation is effective, then "education" can occur about the subject.
+Heritage interpretation is not topic or resource specific.
+The heritage interpretation communication process can be used for the interpretation of any idea, concept, topic or subject.
+If heritage interpretation is effective, then "education" can occur about the subject.